Alabama Health Insurance

 The REAL price of health coverage depends on many variables.
 Deductibles and copays increase costs and Tax relief on your premiums, state insurance subsidies and discounts on your medical supplies can LOWER your medical expenses.
 A premium might look high at first, but the total amount you spend on medical services could be much lower!

 If you qualify for Medicare, you should explore the Medicare add-on plans.
 Alabama has many options.
-Over 21% of the population has enrolled in Medicare, and of those, almost 46% participate in a Medicare Advantage plan.
+Over 20% of the population has enrolled in Medicare, with almost 30% participating in a Medicare Advantage plan.
 Medicare Advantage and Medicare supplemental plans could save you a LOT of money.

-10 Health Services Mandated for all ACA Compliant Plans
+10 Core Health Services Mandated for all ACA Compliant Plans

-Before the Affordable Care Act, insurers could refuse to cover various health benefits, resulting in overwhelming debt for many.
+Before the Affordable Care Act became Federal law, insurers could refuse to cover various health benefits, resulting in overwhelming debt for many people.
+The ACA fixed those loopholes and required all qualifying plans to carry these coverages (in Alabama and all states):

 - Emergency services